yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 that freezes the package versions and provides [pull request previews][pr-preview] that will avoid lessons suddenly breaking when new package versions are released.

-### Demonstration

-Zhian is going to implement and fill this in on Friday :weary:

 ## Transition Plan